-Autistic women are another social group that my analysis illustrated is deprived of equal access to social services in the Israeli sociopolitical context.
-This case of gender inequlities differ both from other forms gender discrimination in health and from previous social groups covered above, as women in the autism case constitute also a numeric minority (Loomes, Hull, & Mandy, 2017).
-My findings indicate this numeric gap can be attributed at list partially to diagnosis challenges which result from lack of knowledge among professionals and limited research regarding autistic women.
-In addition, I demonstrate services are usually irrelevant for women needs, and do not cover women specific issue such as hygiene or protectiveness.
-Furthermore, owing to the fact women constitute a numeric minority, group services as social and support groups in which women find themselves practically alone, are irrelevant for their needs and in times might be even threatening.
-Similar incompatibility of diagnosis and services to autistic women needs were reported in other settings (Bargiela, Steward & Mandy, 2016; Gesi et al., 2021; Milner, McIntosh, Colvert & Happé, 2019; Tint & Weiss, 2017).
-Coupling this marginalizing context of autistic women and the pronatalist perceptions of the public in Israel (Portugese, 1998) it is hardly surprising women interviewed expressed feeling of neglect by the system that does not provide them the conditions to become mothers.
-Finally, the survey analysis demonstrates higher statistically significant utilization of healthcare services by autistic women in comparison to men both in hospitalizations and in community mental health services.
-This could either reflect negative health outcomes as those who have been previously reported (DaWalt et al., 2021; Kirby et al., 2019), or less likely a better access to healthcare services among autistic women.
+Autistic women are another social group that was shown to be deprived of equal access to social services in the Israeli sociopolitical context in my study.
+This case of gender inequalities differs both from other forms of gender discrimination in health and from the social groups covered above, as autistic women also constitute a numeric minority among autistic people (Loomes, Hull, & Mandy, 2017).
+My findings indicate that this numeric gap can be attributed, at least partially, to diagnosis challenges which result from lack of knowledge among professionals and limited research concerning autism in women.
+In addition, I demonstrate that services are usually inappropriate for women’s needs, and do not cover women-specific issues, such as hygiene or safety.
+Furthermore, owing to the fact that women constitute a numeric minority in the autistic community, group services, such as social and support groups, in which women find themselves practically alone, are inappropriate for their needs and, at times, might even be threatening.
+A similar incompatibility of diagnosis procedures and services for autistic women have been reported in other settings (Bargiela, Steward & Mandy, 2016; Gesi et al., 2021; Milner et al., 2019; Tint & Weiss, 2017).
+Coupling the marginalizing context of autistic women and the pronatalist perceptions of the public in Israel (Portugese, 1998), it is hardly surprising that the women interviewed expressed feeling neglected by a system that does not provide them with the conditions they need to become mothers.
+Finally, the survey demonstrates statistically significantly higher utilization of healthcare services by autistic women in comparison to men both in terms of hospitalizations and in community mental health services.
+This could either reflect negative health outcomes, which have been previously reported (DaWalt et al., 2021; Kirby et al., 2019), or, less likely, better access to healthcare services among autistic women.

-As gender is not binary, although not been identified specifically as a marginalized community in my analysis, discrimination against autistics from the LGBTQ community must also be considered.
-This consideration is needed due to high prevalence of unique sexual orientation identification among autistic individuals, recognized by interviewees in my research and the scientific literature (Hall et al., 2020; Turner, Briken, & Schöttle, 2017), coupled with limited understanding of autistics adults of the social marginalization of the LGBTQ community in Israel, that I demonstrate in my research.
-Thus, I argue, as other in different contexts have, dedicated services that address this community special concerns should be developed in Israel (Glidden et al., 2016; George & Stokes, 2017; Hall et al., 2020; Jacobs et al., 2014; van Schalkwyk et al., 2015).
+Discrimination against LGBTQ autistic people must also be considered.
+This consideration is needed due to the high prevalence of non-heteronormative sexual orientations and gender identification among autistic individuals, as indicated by my interviews and in the scientific literature (Hall et al., 2020; Turner, Briken, & Schöttle, 2017).
+This issue is exacerbated by the limited understanding exhibited by autistic adults concerning the social marginalization of the LGBTQ community in Israel as demonstrated in my research.
+Thus, I argue, as others in different contexts have, that dedicated services that address this community’s special concerns should be developed in Israel George & Stokes, 2017; (Glidden et al., 2016; Hall et al., 2020; Jacobs et al., 2014; van Schalkwyk et al., 2015).